EXPLORING BEAVER HABITAT IN EUROPE:

 Figure 3 This collage shows a combination of images, starting with beaver holes , the re enforcement of the toe of the dike after the damage was repaired.
 Another sensitive area was identified as well ( blue arrows)

-More information of course in the Alterra report referred to earlier (PDF, but need to be able to read Dutch)
+More information of course in the Alterra report referred to earlier (PDF in Dutch)